bcgov/gdx-agreements-tracker/deployments/kustomize/overlays/openshift/images/base/backups/README.md

 ## File Backups within the sidecar

-- The `gdx-agreements-tracker` pvc (gdx-agreements-tracker wp-content folder) uses the `netapp-file-backup` storageClassName, which is the same according to [Bcgov OpenShift Storage Solutions Document](https://developer.gov.bc.ca/Persistent-Storage-Services) as the `netapp-file-standard`
+- The `gdx-agreements-tracker` pvc (gdx-agreements-tracker folder) uses the `netapp-file-backup` storageClassName, which is the same according to [Bcgov OpenShift Storage Solutions Document](https://developer.gov.bc.ca/Persistent-Storage-Services) as the `netapp-file-standard`
 - This is being backed up according to the [OCP4 Backup and Restore Document](https://developer.gov.bc.ca/OCP4-Backup-and-Restore)
   - As of the time of this writing it does full backups monthly, incremental backups daily, and retained for 90 days.
 - A manual backup can be done by `rsync -a /var/www/html/wp-content/ /home/sidecar/backups/files/`